CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595580-5b811480-d071-11eb-9b99-9dcad8b4ac17.png">

-Unfortunately, we are not yet providing GPUs or Windows, Ubuntu operating systems.
-However, you can find more information on the future developments of the services on our webpage.
-In the next paragraphs we will dicuss how to work with a Desktop, which software are available and how it is possible to customize your workspace.

-## Working with your virtual Desktop

-Once teh virtual Desktop is launched, each CSC project member can  securely connect to it  from SD Desktop  **Connection page**.

 These are the main working space features:

-* the computing envuroment is isolated from teh internet;
+* the computing environment (visible from your browser) is isolated from the internet;

-* the copy paste fucntion from your computer/laptop to the berowser visualizing your virtual Desktop is completely disabled for security reasons;
+* the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons;

 * when you access the virtual Desktop for the first time, you will be able to see the setting board.
-From here you can for example adjust the screen resolution;
+From here, you can, for example, adjust the screen resolution;

-* From the menu bar (top left corner) you can several pre-installed software: for example Open Office, audio, video, images,  Jupiter Notebook.
-Ru tudio.(Complete list below);
+* from the menu bar (top left corner), you can use several pre-installed software: for example, Open Office, audio, video, images,  Jupiter Notebook.
+Ru studio.(Complete list below);

-* If you are planning to work with other colleagues on the same files, save them in the **Shared-directory**.
-The file will be visible, accessible and editable by all the members of the same CSC project;
+* if you plan to work with other colleagues on the same files, save them in the **Shared-directory**.
+The files can be open, chaned, edited by all the members of the same CSC project;

-* You can import scripts or data using SD Connect and the Data gateway application;
+* you can access or import data in the vistual Desktop using the Data Gateway applciation (see below for more information);

-* As previously mentioned, you can **log out** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
+* as previously mentioned, you can **log out** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
 Logging out will disconnect the work session.
-You will always be able to access your Desktop again after logging in to the service.
+You will always be able to reaccess your Desktop after logging in to the SD Desktop service.

 !!!
 Note
-    **Never use the lock or reboot buttons** in SD Desktop as after that you will not be able to connect to the Desktop again.
+    **Never use the lock or reboot buttons** in SD Desktop as you will not be able to connect to the Desktop again after that.

 ## Accessing encrypted sensitive data within SD Desktop